 Human rights provide a common framework of universally-recognised values and norms, and set out state obligations to act in certain ways or to refrain from certain acts.
 They are an important tool to hold states, and increasingly non-state actors, accountable for violations and also to mobilise collective efforts to develop communities and global frameworks conducive to economic justice, social wellbeing, participation, and equality.
 Human rights are universal, inalienable, interdependent and indivisible.

-The ICESCR outlines a number of important principles in the realisation of ESCR, which are often included in other ESCR sources as well.
-Under the ICESCR, a state must take steps “to the maximum of its available resources” to progressively realise ESCR.
+The ICESCR outlines a number of important principles in the realization of ESCR, which are often included in other ESCR sources as well.
+Under the ICESCR, a state must take steps “to the maximum of its available resources” to progressively realize ESCR.
 In particular, a state (including its subnational levels) has the obligations:

-• to fulfil ESCR (take necessary measures to realise ESCR, including through legislative, administrative, budgetary and other processes); and
+- to fulfill ESCR (take necessary measures to realize ESCR, including through legislative, administrative, budgetary and other processes); and

-• to seek and provide international assistance and cooperation in the realisation of ESCR.
+- to seek and provide international assistance and cooperation in the realization of ESCR.

 The preamble of the UDHR confirms that “every individual and every organ of society” shall strive to promote respect for human rights and to “secure their universal and effective recognition and observance”; this extends to businesses, international and multilateral organisations, and other non-state actors.